7XDev/drone-project/doc/project-description.md

 ## **1. Project Title**

-* Drone Guide: A Comprehensive Resource for Building and Operating Drones
+* AeroMesh Drones: A comprehensive resource for building and operating drones to map out image depth maps.

 ---

 ## **2. Project Idea**

-* This website is designed to provide detailed guidance on building and 3D printing drones, utilizing control software to operate them, and exploring various applications, including drone shows, recreational flying, and educational projects.
+* This website is designed to provide detailed guidance on building and 3D printing drones, utilizing control software to operate them, and exploring various applications, of mapping out image depth maps.
 It will include step-by-step instructions, diagrams, and resources to help users construct, program, and operate drones effectively.

 ---